 Okay, is it different from a chemical relaxer?

 Absolutely.
 While keratin treatments are temporary and wash out after a few months, straightening chemical relaxers are permanent.
 The two treatments also use different ingredients that produce different results.
-Using a main ingredient of sodium hydroxide, lithium hydroxide, potassium hydroxide, or guanidine hydroxide, chemical relaxers break and restructure the bonds in curly hair so that the hair becomes weaker and straight.
-Instead of altering the chemical composition of your hair, keratin treatments actually inject the porous parts of your hair with protein, so that it feels smoother.
+Using a main ingredient of sodium hydroxide, lithium hydroxide, potassium hydroxide, or guanidine hydroxide, chemical relaxers break and restructure the bonds in curly hair so that the hair becomes weaker and straighter.
+Instead of altering the chemical composition of your hair, keratin treatments inject the porous parts of your hair with protein, so that it feels smoother.
 After a few months, this washes out.
 Some treatments may contain a solution that releases formaldehyde when exposed to heat (there are also many new formaldehyde-free options).

 Can I do this at home?